risingwavelabs/risingwave-docs-legacy/cloud/organization-rbac.md

 In RisingWave Cloud, Role-based access control (RBAC) system empowers organizations to precisely manage access permissions based on their roles.
 Among RisingWave Cloud users in the organization, each user is associated with a pre-defined role.
 The organization administrator will have permission to edit the roles of all the members, whereas other members will have access to different subsystems depending on their roles.

-## Overview of mechanism
+## Security principal

-RBAC in RisingWave Cloud applies to both service accounts and users.
-These entities are authenticated and authorized to perform operations within the RisingWave Cloud platform.
+RBAC in RisingWave Cloud applies to both service accounts and users, which are considered security principals within the platform.
+These security principals are authenticated and authorized to perform various operations and access resources in RisingWave Cloud.

-Service accounts and users have distinct purposes:
+Security principals in RisingWave Cloud have distinct purposes:

 - Service accounts: Typically represents an application.
 It accesses RisingWave Cloud resources on the application's behalf, using API keys for authentication.